 And I found all I wanted and more in LAN Share.

 LAN Share is Open Source Network File Transfer Software

 LAN Share is an open-source network file transfer client written in C++ and Qt.
-It can be used to send a file or folder from one computer to another as well as to receive a file or folder from another computer running the app.
+It can be used to send a file or folder from one computer to another, as well as receive a file or folder from other computers running the app.

-Better yet the app works on both Windows and Ubuntu, meaning you can use it to:
+Better yet LAN Share supports Windows and Ubuntu Linux, meaning you can use it to:

 - Transfer files from Windows to Ubuntu

 - Transfer files from Ubuntu to Ubuntu